alinke/PixelText/README.md

 # PixelText

-Android app that displays and writes scrolling text to the PIXEL:LED ART display http://ledpixelart.com
+Android app that displays and writes scrolling text to the PIXEL:LED ART display http://ledpixelart.com .
+Use Android Studio